Yahia-kilany/Pong-for-FPGA/README.md

    - Connect the FPGA board (e.g., Basys 3) for physical testing.

 2. **Simulation:**
-   - Run simulations for individual modules to verify functionality.
+   - Simulate each module independently to verify functionality.

 3. **Synthesize and Program:**
    - Synthesize the Verilog code in your FPGA toolchain.
    - Program the bitstream onto the FPGA.

 4. **Play the Game:**
-   - Use buttons to control paddles and play Pong on a VGA-connected display.
+   - Use the buttons to control the paddles and enjoy Pong on a VGA-connected display.

 ---

 ## Challenges Faced

-- **Collision Detection:** Left paddle collision was initially buggy due to a simple logic error, allowing the ball to pass through.
-This was resolved by refining the collision algorithm.
+- **Collision Detection:** Initially, paddle collision was buggy, allowing the ball to pass through.
+Fixed by refining logic.
-- **Scoring System:** Early versions failed to update scores correctly.
-Boundary detection logic was improved to ensure accurate scoring.
+- **VGA Synchronization:** Early issues with screen flickering were resolved by improving timing constraints.
-- **Ball Appearance:** The ball was initially square.
-A circle was implemented to improve realism.
+- **Score Display:** Integrating ASCII text with the VGA was challenging but successful using the `ascii_rom`.

 ---

 ## Contributors